 A classic Dr. Oetker invention.
 In 1912, Dr. Eduard Oetker, brother of the company’s founder, created this easy-to-cook jelly and named it Götterspeise (Food of the Gods).
-The term is said to be reminiscent of the ambrosia of Greek mythology and, more importantly, was still available as a brand name at the time.
+The term is said to be reminiscent of the ambrosia of Greek mythology.
+Today, the term "Götterspeise" is synonymous with jelly in Germany.

 This replacement for the early Salycil was significantly more digestible and just as effective.
 This product is still part of our product range today.

 Hard to believe, yet true.
 Our beloved ice cream powder has been part of the range since 1914 - with a few minor interruptions.

 This tea is not real tea, but tea substitute.
 That said, Dr. Oetker continues to offer real teas in Brazil to this day.

 Dr. Oetker sauce powders are the most popular topping for puddings.
 They remain in our assortment to this day.

 This innovative product makes it easy to make delicious pancakes - just add milk to the powder and bake.

 The specialty pudding with an exotic twist.
 Even the packaging has an elaborate design.

 With its distinctive almond flavor, this pudding was around until 2009.